 Mahatma Gandhi (1869–1948)

 Leader of Indian independence movement.
 Advocated use of non-violent protest.
 Sought to unite different religious traditions.
-Also sought to improve welfare of the ‘untouchable’ caste and Indian women.
+Also sought to improve the welfare of the ‘untouchable’ caste and Indian women.

 George Orwell (1903–1950)